haoliangyu/ares/README.md

 # ArcMap Raster Edit Suite

-An ArcMap Addin that enables the editing of single pixels on raster layer.
+An ArcMap Addin that enables manual editing of single pixels on raster layer.

 * **Raster Editor** toolbar for editing and identifying raster pixels.